Experts say Musitanos made a grab for power

 Not so, says Lee Coppola, a newspaper and television reporter who

-Buffalo mob for 25 years.
+covered the Buffalo mob for 25 years.

 "That is a very unlikely scenario.
 I don't think there is enough